Zachary-A-Frame/expensify-app/readme.md

-Expensify App Commands
-After install and installation, use yarn test to run jest test suite.
+Expensify App Commands After Install and Installation: use yarn test to run jest test suite.

 Use yarn run dev-server to run application locally.